Institution: Definition

 Douglass North argues that institutions are "humanly devised constraints that shape interaction".
 According to North, they are critical determinants of economic performance, having profound effects on the costs of exchange and production.
 He emphasizes that small historical and cultural features can drastically change the nature of an institution.
 Daron Acemoglu, Simon Johnson, and James A. Robinson agree with the analysis presented by North.
 They write that institutions play a crucial role in the trajectory of economic growth because economic institutions shape the opportunities and constraints of investment.
 Economic incentives also shape political behavior, as certain groups receive more advantages from economic outcomes than others, which allow them to gain political control.
 A separate paper by Acemoglu, Robinson, and Francisco A. Gallego details the relationships between institutions, human capital, and economic development.
 They argue that institutions set an equal playing field for competition, making institutional strength a key factor in economic growth.
 Authors Steven Levitsky and María Victoria Murillo claim that institutional strength depends on two factors: stability and enforcement.
 An unstable, unenforced institution is one where weak rules are ignored and actors are unable to make expectations based on their behavior.
 In a weak institution, actors cannot depend on one another to act according to the rules, which creates barriers to collective action and collaboration.
+Increased democracy can lead to more inclusive institutions.

 Other social scientists have examined the concept of institutional lock-in.
-In an article entitled “Clio and the Economics of QWERTY” (1985), economist Paul A. David describes technological lock-in as the process by which a specific technology dominates the market, even when the technology is not the most efficient of the ones available.
+In an article entitled "Clio and the Economics of QWERTY" (1985), economist Paul A. David describes technological lock-in as the process by which a specific technology dominates the market, even when the technology is not the most efficient of the ones available.
 He proceeds to explain that lock-in is a result of path-dependence, where the early choice of technology in a market forces other actors to choose that technology regardless of their natural preferences, causing that technology to "lock-in".
-Economist W. Brian Arthur applied David’s theories to institutions.
+Economist W. Brian Arthur applied David's theories to institutions.
 As with a technology, institutions (in the form of law, policy, social regulations, or otherwise) can become locked into a society, which in turn can shape social or economic development.
 Arthur notes that although institutional lock-in can be predictable, it is often difficult to change once it is locked-in because of its deep roots in social and economic frameworks.